singhdj2/digital-lodging/README.md

 R scripts and supporting data for high-throughput phenotyping enabled genetic dissection of lodging in wheat.

 ## Introduction
-This repository contains scripts and supporting data neccessary to reproduce my work on digital quantification of crop lodging through unmanned aerial systems (UAS) or drone based phenotyping in wheat.
-This work has been accepted as a journal article in Frontiers in Plant Science (doi: 10.3389/fpls.2019.00394), and is part of my PhD dissertation at Kansas State University (Under the guidance of Dr. Jesse Poland).
+This repository contains scripts and supporting data neccessary to reproduce my work on digital quantification of crop lodging through unmanned aerial systems (UAS) based phenotyping in wheat.
+This work was recently published in [Frontiers in Plant Science journal](https://www.frontiersin.org/articles/10.3389/fpls.2019.00394/full), and is part of my PhD dissertation at Kansas State University (Advisor Dr. Jesse Poland).
 The raw data associated with this project can be accessed here: https://doi.org/10.6084/m9.figshare.6151127.
-I'm currently cleaning up some of the scripts so it will be made available in batches.
-Following are the project updates:
+Here is the updates log:

 - 03/14/2018: Function to extract plot-level raster points from polygon and raster layers added.
 'Parallel' version is implemented for faster calcualtions on multi-core machines.
 - 10/26/2018: Added function to estimate plot-level mixture normal parameters from digital elevation models.

 ## Acknowledgments